CenturyLinkCloud/PublicKB/Managed Services/persisting-wordpress-files.md

 <img src="../images/persisting-wordpress-files_4.png" alt="persisting-wordpress-files_4.png" />

-**5. Once you have updated the file, browse to the bottom of the screen, input a reason for the changes, and click *Commit changes.* **
+**5. Once you have updated the file, browse to the bottom of the screen, input a reason for the changes, and click "Commit changes" **

 <img src="../images/persisting-wordpress-files_5.png" alt="persisting-wordpress-files_5.png" />